devontyr/PuzzleSolver/README.md

-User Guide:
+## User Guide

-When the user opens the application for the first time, they are met with only one option which is to **Open Image** of their choosing.
+### Getting Started
+When you open the application for the first time, you will see a single option: **Open Image**.
+This allows you to select the initial image to begin working with.
+Ideally, this should be a scan of puzzle pieces.

+### Adding More Images
-The user will then ideally choose a scan of puzzle pieces.
-The user has the option to open as many additional images as they want, using the now enabled **Add Image** button.
-These additional images would ideally be scans of puzzle pieces that all belong to the same puzzle as the original opened image.
+Once the first image is opened, the **Add Image** button becomes enabled.
+Use this to add additional images, which should ideally be scans of puzzle pieces from the same puzzle as the original image.
+You can add as many images as needed.

+### Processing the Puzzle
-At any point after the first image is opened, the user is free to use the **Process** button.
-This button is to be used after all puzzle piece scans have been added.
-When clicked, our algorithm is run on all of the images, which opens a new QGraphicsView with each puzzle piece as a separate element, free to move around and rotate independently of all the other pieces.
+At any point after the first image is opened, you can click the **Process** button.
+This is the key step where our algorithm analyzes all the loaded images.

+Upon processing, a new **QGraphicsView** will open, displaying each puzzle piece as an independent, movable, and rotatable element.
+This interactive view allows you to freely manipulate the pieces to solve the puzzle.